 Nosferatu guarding someone’s tent.
 Sure beats a shopfront on the Strand.

 More gas holders near Cambridge Heath Road.
-You always find them near waterways as the huge tanks need to float on water.
+You always find them near canals as the huge tanks need to float on water.

 They’re actually like an upside-down cup resting buoyant on water and are as much about producing an even pressure as storage.
 Gas from a nearby factory is pumped in to the cavity above the water depending on demand, and the weight of the lid keeps the low pressure steady as it’s released out into the network (in an era before regulators).